scoppe/test-tech-weather/README.md

-# Technical test React - Movies
+# Technical test React - Weather

 > For confidentiality reasons, please do not fork this repository from GitHub.
 Create a new private repository on your account.